COMMUNITY VOICES: Writing a better future for Kern

 On June 30, the Board of Supervisors willfully ignored more than 120 public comments in opposition to reducing the library’s budget by 20 percent nearly as effectively as they ignore the library’s invaluable place in our community every other day of their lives.
 So I will tell this story the only way I know how: loudly and relentlessly until our leadership is forced to listen to and value our community voices.

 For elected officials who manage money that is not theirs, our supervisors have developed quite a taste for telling us they know what’s best.
-In a memorandum to Tuesday’s agenda, they admonished that “major services impacts have been largely mitigated.”
-Supervisor Leticia Perez chastised those who had submitted unread and unheard public comments at the end of Tuesday’s meeting that gutting our libraries “is our reality, we have to accept it … as a matter of reality through no fault of our own.”
+In a memorandum to the June 30 agenda, they admonished that “major services impacts have been largely mitigated.”
+Supervisor Leticia Perez chastised those who had submitted unread and unheard public comments at the end of the meeting that gutting our libraries “is our reality, we have to accept it … as a matter of reality through no fault of our own.”

 If Supervisor Perez is referring to the culpability of county citizens, many of whom are daily faced with the realities of poverty and illiteracy, she is absolutely correct.
 It is not the fault of Kern County citizens that we are facing budget deficits, and yet our Board of Supervisors expects the most marginalized Kern communities to bear the brunt of these cuts.
 Of 24 library branches, only eight will remain open to the public.
 Out of two bookmobiles that serve rural areas without libraries, a whopping zero will be staffed or in service.
 The fault is not ours, Supervisor Perez, but rather yours and the remaining board members, in not prioritizing the betterment of Kern County and reimagining how we structure where these vital funds are allocated.